Competitive Information Disclosure with Heterogeneous Consumer Search: Introduction

 Our comparative statics result relates to several recent papers that establish \textit{prior-independent} comparative statics in information design \parencite{kolotilin2022censorship,gitmez2022informational,curello2022comparative}, extending this literature to settings where interim payoffs arise endogenously from strategic interactions.\footnote{ Existing studies have primarily focused on identifying conditions under which, for arbitrary prior distributions, specific shifts in exogenously given interim payoff functions lead to a more (or not less) informative optimal signal structure.} While maximal informativeness of our equilibrium depends on the prior distribution, its response to shifts in the search cost distribution $H$ remains prior-independent.
 We also introduce a simple graphical method to analyze these shifts.

 Finally, we situate our work within the broader literature on information design \parencite{kamenica2011bayesian,dworczak2019simple} in various search markets.
-Recent papers have explored related themes, such as the joint design of information and pricing by a platform \parencite{dogan2022consumer} or competing firms \parencite{au2024attraction,boleslavsky2023information}, in Pandora's problem to maximize inspections \parencite{sato2023persuasion}, optimal disclosure for search goods \parencite{lyu2023information,choi2019optimal}, information disclosure regarding common values under coordination \parencite{board2018competitive}, and when information structure itself constitutes the product being sold \parencite{mekonnen2023persuaded}.
+Recent papers have explored related themes, such as the joint design of information and pricing by a platform \parencite{dogan2022consumer} or competing firms \parencite{au2024attraction,boleslavsky2023information}, characterizing all implementable search behaviors in Pandora's problem under some information structure \parencite{sato2025feasible}, optimal disclosure for search goods \parencite{lyu2023information,choi2019optimal}, information disclosure regarding common values under coordination \parencite{board2018competitive}, and when information structure itself constitutes the product being sold \parencite{mekonnen2023persuaded}.

 The remainder of the paper is organized as follows.
 Section~\ref{section:model} introduces the model.
 Section~\ref{section:preliminary} provides preliminary analysis and establishes two benchmark cases.
 Section~\ref{section:equilibrium} characterizes the set of equilibria.
 Section~\ref{section:comparative} provides comparative static analyses of the maximally informative equilibrium under various shifts in $H$, along with convergence results to the benchmark cases.
-Section~\ref{section:extensions} discusses several extensions of the model.
+Section~\ref{section:extensions} discusses extension and relate to the price search literature.
 Section~\ref{section:conclusion} concludes.
 The Appendix contains omitted proofs and detailed analysis of the model extensions.